Wyntuition/jekyll-now/_posts/2018-03-28-container-activities.md

 Managed services for Orchestration and Cloud OpenShift, Docker EE, Rancher installation and management

+### Business initiatives

+Interesting tidbits I learned from a docker tech sales video:

+Common CIO Priorities:
+- Modernization - moving monolithic applications on static hardware to service-based architecture and microservices.
+- Cloud adoption at scale, Cloud strategy - easy migrations but portable across clouds
+- DevOps practices - CI, moving to Continuous Delivery

+Docker offers:
+- The myth of bi-modal IT: analysts are says organizations should have 2 IT practices, 1 for managing traditional apps, and one for modern service-based (microservices, etc) since different types of infrastructure
+  - Docker wants all types of application on any type of hardware to be managed with their tooling
+  - Tries to make them all fast, easily deployable, automatable.
+Important b/c orgs have such diverse infrastructure b/t mainframes, physical servers, linux and windows servers, mix of old and new applications.
+  - Developers want to to deliver fast, and Ops is responsible for standardizing and securing running applications
+  - Docker offers a secure, software supply chain to try to tackle these things

 ## Getting Started with Container Deployment Workshop